What is a Birth Flower? A Handy Guide for Discovering Your Birthday Bloom

 What is the birth flower for April?

 Another early spring bloomer, daisies are sweet little flowers likely to pepper grassy land from April through to September.
-Daisies feature silky soft thin white petals and a sunny yellow centre, adding to a classic spring landscape of pretty pastels and warm florals.
+Daisies feature silky soft thin white petals and a sunny yellow centre, add to a classic spring landscape of pretty pastels and warm florals.
 Daisies represent innocence, purity, and transformation, and are renowned for bringing joy to those who pass by them.

 What is the birth flower for May?